checkstyle/regression-tool/README.md

 #### checkstyleTesterPath (t)

 The path of the checkstyle-tester directory.
-If you are **NOT** using `--stopAfterGenerateConfig` mode, this option is required, otherwise this could be absent. **Optional, one argument.**
+If you are **NOT** using `--stopAfterConfigGeneration` mode, this option is required, otherwise this could be absent. **Optional, one argument.**

 ### Example